Skip to content

 For the purposes of this policy, the following definitions shall apply:

 “Medication” means an epinephrine auto-injector, a metered-dose inhaler or a dry powder inhaler or insulin prescribed by a physician and having an individual label.
+Medication also includes over-the-counter or prescription drugs, including but not limited to seizure rescue medications, that may be administered to students in accordance with this policy.

 “Self-administration” means a student’s use of medication, an epinephrine auto-injector, or of blood glucose monitoring supplies pursuant to prescription or written direction from a physician.
+With respect to epinephrine auto-injectors, “self-administration” also means a student or other person’s discretionary use of an epinephrine auto-injector, whether provided by the student, a school nurse, or other designated school personnel.

 SELF-ADMINISTRATION OF MEDICATION

-1. Any student for whom a physician or other authorized medical professional has prescribed (1) a metered-dose inhaler or dry powder inhaler for treatment of asthma or other potentially life-threatening respiratory illness (2) an epinephrine auto-injector for severe allergic reaction (anaphylaxis); (3) insulin; or (4) blood glucose monitoring supplies will be permitted to self-administer such medication, as prescribed by a physician during the school day and at school-sponsored activities.
+1. Any student for whom a physician or other authorized medical professional has prescribed (1) a metered-dose inhaler or dry powder inhaler for treatment of asthma or other potentially life-threatening respiratory illness (2) an epinephrine auto-injector for severe allergic reaction (anaphylaxis); (3) insulin; or (4) blood glucose monitoring supplies will be permitted to possess and self-administer such medication, as prescribed by a physician, during the school day and at school-sponsored activities.

 5. The parent may be requested to sign a release to allow district staff to communicate directly with the health care provider.